 This section is for poetry book reviews.

-The Rumpus has two reading periods for unsolicited original poetry: January 1–January 31 and July 1–July 31.
+The Rumpus has two reading periods for unsolicited original poetry.
 Unsolicited poetry can only be submitted during those reading periods to our Rumpus Original Poetry category.
 Please do not submit unsolicited poetry here; the submission will be discarded.

 We’re focused on reviews of full-length poetry collections and chapbooks by both emerging and established poets.
 We accept drafts of completed reviews only; please do not submit pitches.